MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/develop-your-app-with-teams-toolkit.md

 ---
-title: Integrate Developer Portal with Teams Toolkit
+title: Develop your app with Teams Toolkit
 description: Learn how to integrate your app from Teams Developer Portal to Teams Toolkit in Visual Studio Code and Visual Studio. ms.localizationpriority: medium ms.topic: overview ms.author: v-sdhakshina
 ---

-# Integrate Developer Portal with Teams Toolkit
+# Develop your app with Teams Toolkit

 After you create your app in Teams Developer Portal, you can: